cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

 With these functions ready, it is time to use them in the message handlers.

-1. In the handler when creating a new game, send the new game to the tail because it is freshly created:
+1. In the handler, when creating a new game send the new game to the tail because it is freshly created:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/fea86db8/x/checkers/keeper/msg_server_create_game.go#L36]
     ...